 Sending in a dispute online may be quick.
 However, consumer lawyers say it's one of the biggest mistakes you can make.

-"The online dispute is all about the expediency of the credit bureau," says Cary Flitter, a consumer lawyer and law professor in Philadelphia.
-Most online dispute forms give you just enough room to state your dispute, he says, but don't give you enough room to back it up.
-"They want you to just say, 'not mine' or 'bill was paid,' and that doesn't always tell the whole story," says Flitter.
+Most online dispute forms give you just enough room to state your dispute, says Flitter, but don't give you enough room to back it up.
+"They want you to just say, 'not mine' or 'bill was paid,' and that doesn't always tell the whole story."

 You also want to make sure you can fully explain any part of your case that's complicated or confusing, says DeVonna Joy.
 "The forms are set up to pigeonhole disputes into certain categories that may not exactly apply," she says.